-Figure 6.9 Statistics in CIT File Out of Range (OOR) This text file shows the number of measurements recorded that were outside the calibration range.
-If correction has been performed according to the user definition, then the corrected values are shown.
-See more in chapter 8.6 Out of Range.
+Figure 6.10 Statistics in CIT File Out of Range (OOR) This text file lists all the measurements that were outside decimal value calibration range, as well as the unit value range.
+If correction has been performed according to the user definition, then the corrected values are show.
+See more in chapter 8.7 Out of Range.
 Binary Data (DAB) This file contains raw data of the measurements in the data file.
 Calibration files are not calculated into the data.
 View DAB Files as Trend When converting the DAD -> DAT the DAB file is created simultaneously.
 The DAB shows the recorder's native data, i.e. decimal values in the range 0-4095.
 These values originate from the recorders 12 bit ADC (Analog to Digital Converter).
 It can be of interest to view the data in its native form, for example to spot saturation/out of range intervals.
-The DAB can be viewed graphically as a trend via: 'View\Data Trend and Table\Decimal (Binary) data (DAB)' (figure 8.12) SeaStar cannot view older DAB files, and will inform the user to that effect, if an attempt to view an older DAB file is performed.
+The DAB can be viewed graphically as a trend via: 'View\Data Trend and Table\Decimal (Binary) data (DAB)'

+Figure 6.11 DAB Trended SeaStar cannot view older DAB files, and will inform the user to that effect, if an attempt to view an older DAB file is performed.
 By reconverting the data, a viewable file is produced.

-Figure 6.10 DAB Trended Binary Pressure and Conductivity Temperature Corrected Data (BPD & BCD) Both pressure and conductivity measurement circuitries are calibrated against measurement errors due to temperature changes.
+Binary Pressure Temperature Corrected Data (BPD) Pressure measurement circuitries are calibrated against measurement errors due to temperature changes.
 Raw decimal values from the recorder can be seen in the DAB file.
 The first step in converting decimal values to unit values is the circuitry temperature correction.
-The result of this first correction can now be seen in two new files in SeaStar.
-For pressure = .BPD, and for conductivity = .BCD.
-Both files contain the corrected decimal value and the difference between the original value and the corrected one.
-Both files can be viewed graphically or as tabulated lists.
+The result of this first correction can now be seen in a new file in SeaStar, .BPD.
+The file contains the corrected decimal value and the difference between the original value and the corrected one.
+The file can be viewed graphically or as tabulated lists.
+Binary Pressure Temperature Corrected Data (BPD) Pressure measurement circuitries are calibrated against measurement errors due to temperature changes.
+Raw decimal values from the recorder can be seen in the DAB file.
+The first step in converting decimal values to unit values is the circuitry temperature correction.
+The result of this first correction can now be seen in a new file in SeaStar, .BPD.
+The file contains the corrected decimal value and the difference between the original value and the corrected one.
+The file can be viewed graphically or as tabulated lists.
 Converted Data (DAT) This is the text file for the converted data.
 The DAT file as well as the other text files can be opened in other programs (Excel, Notepad, Word etc.).
 Time Synchrone Data (TSD) and Rate of Change (ROC) If the TSD and/or ROC file creation has been enabled under the Settings menu, then it's possible to view these files.
-You can find more in chapter 8.7 TSD and chapter 8.8 ROC and more about files in the Appendix.
-SeaStar Log SeaStar stores events in the file <SeaStar.log>.
-The events are: - Recorder Connected - Retrieving data from a recorder - Uploading a measurement sequence to a recorder - Recorder disconnected.
+You can find more in chapter 8.8 TSD and chapter 8.9 ROC.
+You can find more about files in the Appendix.

+SeaStar Log

+SeaStar stores events in the file <SeaStar.log>.
+The events are:

+- Recorder Connected

+- Retrieving data from a recorder

+- Uploading a measurement sequence to a recorder

+- Recorder disconnected.